 Husband Refuses To Stay Home

-Apparently, when OP’s husband said “someone should stay home,” he meant “the woman could stay home,” and couldn’t believe OP suggested otherwise.
+Apparently, when OP’s husband said “someone should stay home,” he meant “the woman must stay home,” and couldn’t believe OP suggested otherwise.

 “He asked why he would have to quit since I should “obviously” be the one to stay home with the baby,” she reported.